doklem/land-shaper/README.md

-# land-shaper
+# Land Shaper
-A terrain generator
+A generator for terrain.